weekendesk/kubernetes-the-hard-way/docs/03-compute-resources.md

 root:~# sysctl -p /etc/sysctl.conf
 ```

-### Kubernetes Workers
+### Kubernetes Nodes

-Create three instances which will host the Kubernetes worker nodes (execute the following procedure three times):
+Create three instances which will host the Kubernetes nodes (execute the following procedure three times):

 * go in the instances section of the AWS console
 * click on the "Launch instance" button